Rain gone, raging wind takes over at Players Championship

 So many others went the wrong direction.

-Schauffele was 4 under for his opening round, two shots out of the lead, when he hit into the water on the 17th for bogey.
-On the next hole, he went from rough to rough and then to the water, had a wedge spin back some 75 feet away and made a quadruple bogey.
-He went back out for his second round and shot 78.
+Schauffele was 4 under for his opening round, two shots out of the lead, when he hit into the water on the 17th and did well to salvage a bogey.

+He finished bogey-quadruple bogey for a 73, and then shot 78 in the second round.

 Asked to describe the 17th, Koepka said, “It’s luck.”